 EHoM are now considered integral to both the effectiveness of the learner and teacher, across a range of subject domains within the MAT and are not considered skills limited to STEM subjects.
 They help to shape thinking processes and structure problem solving in a range of situations and subjects.

-Our engineering design wheel enables thorough application of the EHoM skills within learning and aims to replicate the process used in engineering based careers when designing solutions to a multitude of situations and problems.
+Our engineering STEM Learning Wheel (above) enables thorough application of the EHoM skills within learning and aims to replicate the process used in engineering based careers when designing solutions to a multitude of situations and problems.